Skip to main content

 Private images are all about experimentation.
 Easily remove outdated or unhelpful private images from your Minimus console.
 To edit a private image, go to Image Creator and select Delete in the image menu.

-If your private image was not successfully built, contact our team for assistance.
-Please provide the error code if possible.
-The image may fail to build due to conflicts or incompatible components.
+Whatever the cause of the error, the status message will show the trace ID so you can contact our team for assistance.
+The private image build may fail due to conflicts or incompatible components or another issue.
 Our team is at your service to help resolve the issues.
-Private Image Build Failure

 Actions for private images

-Currently, Minimus actions do not support private images created by Creator.
+Minimus fully supports actions for private images created by Creator.
+Learn more about actions